Dairy_Cows_Victoria_Australia

 Less pasture contamination also occurs when a treatment works quicker.
 Studies have shown that Eprinex works fast and reaches peak blood concentrations after 2 days2 to stop egg production quickly.

-A study showed that 3 days after treatment, 88% of cattle treated with Eprinex had a zero worm egg count, compared to 48% and 44% in cattle treated with doramectin or moxidectinn.3
+A study showed that 3 days after treatment, 88% of cattle treated with Eprinex had a zero worm egg count, compared to 48% and 44% in cattle treated with doramectin or moxidectin.3

 Eprinex is also able to perform under extreme variable conditions.
-In series of controlled experiments, the performance of Eprinex was tested under a range of rainfall conditions and in cattle with varying hair length.4 Simulated rainfall of 25mm was applied over an hour, either 1hr before treatment or 1, 3, or 6 h after treatment.
+In series of controlled experiments, the performance of Eprinex was tested under a range of rainfall conditions and in cattle with varying hair length.4 Simulated rainfall of 25mm was applied over an hour, either 1hr before treatment or one, three, or six hours after treatment.
 No difference in efficacy was noted compared to treated animals not subjected to rainfall.
-No difference was recorded either in cattle with hair coat of 1 cm or up to 6cm long.
+No difference was recorded either in cattle with hair coat of 1 cm or up to 6 cm long.
 No matter the season, wet or dry, Eprinex has proven to be a winner.

 But the real winners when using Eprinex are the farmers who choose Eprinex.
 Controlling parasites with Eprinex has been shown to increase liveweight gain, milk yield and fertility.5 This successful trifecta of outcomes helps ensure that drenching cattle remains an investment to achieve better returns on the farm.